RNA splicing: Splicing errors and variation

 Although many splicing errors are safeguarded by a cellular quality control mechanism termed nonsense-mediated mRNA decay (NMD), a number of splicing-related diseases also exist, as suggested above.

 Allelic differences in mRNA splicing are likely to be a common and important source of phenotypic diversity at the molecular level, in addition to their contribution to genetic disease susceptibility.
 Indeed, genome-wide studies in humans have identified a range of genes that are subject to allele-specific splicing.

 In plants, variation for flooding stress tolerance correlated with stress-induced alternative splicing of transcripts associated with gluconeogenesis and other processes.

 Protein splicing

 In addition to RNA, proteins can undergo splicing.
 Although the biomolecular mechanisms are different, the principle is the same: parts of the protein, called inteins instead of introns, are removed.
 The remaining parts, called exteins instead of exons, are fused together.

 Protein splicing has been observed in a wide range of organisms, including bacteria, archaea, plants, yeast and humans.

+Splicing and genesis of circRNAs

+The existence of backsplicing was first suggested in 2012.
+This backsplicing explains the genesis of circular RNAs resulting from the exact junction between the 3' boundary of an exon with the 5' boundary of an exon located upstream.
+In these exonic circular RNAs, the junction is a classic 3'-5'link.

+The exclusion of intronic sequences during splicing can also leave traces, in the form of circular RNAs.
+In some cases, the intronic lariat is not destroyed and the circular part remains as a lariat-derived circRNA.In these lariat-derived circular RNAs, the junction is a 2'-5'link.